In this video we break down all the Financial Aid Opportunities for International Students in the US.

 International Student Loans

-If you still need funds, there are international student loans that can cover your U.S. education’s total cost, including your tuition, transportation, living and food expenses.
+If you still need funds, there are international student loans that can cover your U.S. education’s total cost, including your tuition, transportation, some living expenses and food expenses.
 As long as you attend an accredited school, several lenders will work with international students.
 In most cases, you can apply online and get approval within days.
 Remember, international student loans allow you to borrow money, but you’ll need to pay back the money with additional borrowing costs.
-Check all the details and compare lenders to find the right loan.
+Check all the details and compare lenders to find the right international student loan.